 Finding a Single Parent to Adopt Your Baby [A Complete Guide]

-As a pregnant woman considering adoption for your baby, you’re most likely doing so because you want your baby to have the best life possible.
+As a pregnant woman considering adoption for your baby, you’re doing so because you want your baby to have the best life possible.
 You may feel pressure to find the perfect adoptive family for your baby.
-First of all, it’s important to know that every woman’s ideal adoptive family for her baby looks different.
+It’s important to know that every woman’s ideal adoptive family for her baby looks different.

 Benefits of Placing Your Baby with a Single Adoptive Parent